sustentarea/logoclim/README.md

 can download the original datasets directly from [WorldClim 2.1](https://worldclim.org/), they must first be converted to ASCII format before being used in NetLogo.
-To simplify this process, we recommend using the preprocessed dataset included in the model’s [OSF](https://doi.org/10.17605/OSF.IO/RE95Z) repository.
+To simplify this process, we recommend using the preprocessed dataset included in the model's [OSF](https://doi.org/10.17605/OSF.IO/RE95Z) repository.

 The datasets are organized using [ISO 3166-1